ghoneycutt/puppet-module-bind/README.md

 Recommend keeping zone data in another repo and having a process sync that data to your bind masters.

+Since the bind configuration language is so rich, the approach taken has been to turn clauses such as zone and view into defined types and make heavy use of concat fragments.

 # Compatibility

 This module is built for use with Puppet v3 (with and without the future